koudyk/cleanBibImpact/README.md

 ## Milestones
 This is a work in progress.
 Here are some steps we'll need to complete to reach our goal:
 - [x] **0.
 Manual inspection**.
 As a first step, we did some manual data searching and visualization.
 We manually searched for papers that cite the code, paper, and/or preprint associated with cleanBib, and then compared their citations' gender diversity to the benchmarks reported in the [paper](https://doi.org/10.1038/s41593-020-0658-y).
 You can see our results in this [notebook](https://github.com/koudyk/cleanBibImpact/blob/master/src/visualization/visualize_manual_data.ipynb).
 - [x] **1.
-List citing papers**, that is, papers that cite the code, paper, and/or preprint associated with cleanBib.
+List citing papers**, that is, list papers that cite the code, paper, and/or preprint associated with cleanBib. *We're currently at a stage where we can do this and we can get the gender guesses for the citing papers' first and last authors, but not for the citing papers' references.
+All this is currently done in this [script](https://github.com/koudyk/cleanBibImpact/blob/master/src/data/make_dataset.py).*
 - [ ] **2.
 List citing papers' citations**.
 - [ ] **3.
 Guess genders** of the first and last authors of the  citing papers' citations.
 - [ ] **4.
 Classify citations** into one of the following classes, using the gender guesses from the previous step: